0xilis/Pastcuts/README.md

 - is.workflow.actions.file.select -> is.workflow.actions.documentpicker.open with WFShowFilePicker on
 - If WFGetFilePath in is.workflow.actions.documentpicker.open and WFShowFilePicker not true, set WFShowFilePicker to false

+# Here but not yet in release version:

+- hook WFGalleryShortcut to fix not working for gallery shortcuts
+- add force importing (unrecommended, only enable if absolutely needed)
+- optimized some code
+- default spoofed version updated from 15.4 to 16.1

 # Things needed to be changed:

 - Improve code